antistereov/server-config/README.md

 Since your router is likely to change its public IP address, you need to update the IP from time to time.
 I created a script `dyndns.sh` in the homeassistant directory.
 This script looks for the corresponding IP address of your router and changes the configuration accordingly.
 To do this you need to:

-* add domain of your router using DynDNS or the DNS your router provided for your VPN connection
+* add domain of your router using DynDNS or the DNS your router provided for your VPN connection to the `.env` file
 * create a crontab:
   ```shell
   crontab -e